fdb/slarg-website/events/2022-10-12-reclaiming-romanticism.md

 This conversation aims at creating a dialogue through “*ecopoetic arts of resistance*” (Rigby, 2020) allowing dialogue between designers and artists who are subverting conventions and instead pursuing an alternate path of radicalism and insubordination.
 A new generation is promoting hand-made slow fashion, showcasing unique pieces and upcycled garments, guided by a will to connect and contemplate Planet Earth.

 Pierre-Antoine Vettorello is a textile/fashion designer and PhD candidate at Sint Lucas Antwerp (Aria) and University of Antwerp.
-He focuses on the sartorial ties between Paris and Saint-Louis, Senegal, at the end of the colonial era (1939–1966) in his research on fashion and decoloniality
+He focuses on the sartorial ties between Paris and Saint-Louis, Senegal, at the end of the colonial era (1939–1966) in his research on fashion and decoloniality.

 \
 Photo: *Willow* by Pierre-Antoine Vettorello (2019).
 Model: Rahim Lone.